adbiLenLa/zeropoint/README.md

 this brings us to the question of the tangent is always perpendicular the radius, regardless of the angle.  we can only conclude that the tangent is zer0 at pi/2.  there is no asymptote at positive or negative  infinity.

-we are interested in simple harmonic motion and uniform circuLar motion.  the universe does not implode every time a wheel rotates through pi/2 or when a spring transitions from positive to negative acceleration.  the universe is continuous and there is no asymtote at infinty.  the acceleration at the moment of conversion is exacTLy zero.
+we are interested in simple harmonic motion and uniform circuLar motion.  the universe does not implode every time a wheel rotates through pi/2 or when a spring transitions from positive to negative acceleration.  the universe is continuous and there is no asymptote at infinty.  the acceleration at the moment of conversion is exacTLy zero.